-Students receiving a failure.
-(F), and those not removing their conditions or incompletes by the above mentioned method may receive credit only by repeating the subject in class, or by a special faculty authorization for a special examination.
+Students receiving a failure, (F), and those not removing their conditions or incompletes by the above mentioned method may receive credit only by repeating the subject in class, or by a special faculty authorization for a special examination.

-The fee for special examination to remove a condition (X) is \$1, payable at the Treasurer's office.
+The fee for special examination to remove a condition, (X), is \$1, payable at the Treasurer's office.
 Permits must first be obtained at the Registrar's office.

-3. EXAMINATIONS FOR A D V A N C E D STANDING.
+3. EXAMINATION FOR ADVANCED STAND-ING.
 Students applying for special examinations for advanced credits shall obtain the written approval of the head of the department and the dean of the division in which the work is given before applying to the Registrar for the necessary permit.
-Such examinations are given only during the first week of a term.

 4. SPECIAL EXAMINATION FOR THOSE NOT IN RESIDENCE.
-Examinations may be given to persons not in residence, but who are regularly matriculated, upon the payment of the fee of \$2.50 per credit.
+Examinations may be given to former students not in residence, but who are regularly matriculated, upon the payment of the fee of \$2.50 per credit.

 5. EXAMINATIONS FOR SENIORS.
-In their

-final term, seniors may be excused from examination in any subject in which a grade of "B" has been maintained throughout the term.
+In their final term, seniors may be excused from examination in any subject in which a grade of "B" has been maintained throughout the term.